 Employees may participate in the City's voluntary deferred compensation program (457 Plan).
 For employees who have completed one year of service with the City, the City will make a contribution into the employee's account of one percent (1.0%) of the employee's base salary if the employee contributes at least one-half of one percent (0.5%) towards their 457 Plan account.
 The maximum City contribution will be 1.0%.
 The City's contribution will go into effect the first full pay period after the employee completes their first year of service with the City.
 For employee contributions, the City will make payroll deductions and transmit funds to the administrator.
 The City makes no representation on the merit of the plan or any investment products or instruments, which may be offered by the plan.
 The individual participant is responsible to evaluating the investment options with the plan.
 The City currently contracts with the ICMA-RC, Nationwide and CaIPERS (VOYA) to provide a 457 program.

 12.6 Equity Adjustment

-Effective July 1, 2022, PANS represented employees employed by the City in the classifications of Public Safety Communications Supervisor (4070) and Animal Control Officer (4095) shall receive an equity salary increase of 3.0% of base pay.
+Effective the first full pay period after July 1, 2025, PANS represented employees employed by the City in the following classifications shall receive an equity salary increase of: